-Ethereum (also referred to as "ETH" or "ether") is free software that is hosted on computers distributed throughout the globe.
+Ethereum is free software that is hosted on computers distributed throughout the globe.
 It employs an array of logic, called a protocol, to create a unified understanding of ownership, commercial activity, and business logic.
 This allows users to engage in commerce without the need to trust any of its participants or counterparties.
 Ethereum code creates verifiable and unambiguous rules that assign clear, strong property rights to create a platform for unrestrained business formation and free exchange.
 It is widely understood that no single intermediary or entity operates or controls the Ethereum network (referred to as "decentralization"), the transaction validation and recordkeeping infrastructure of which is collectively maintained by a disparate user base.
-The Ethereum network allows people to exchange tokens of value, or ETH, which are recorded on a distributed public recordkeeping system or ledger known as a blockchain (the "Ethereum Blockchain"), and which can be used to pay for goods and services, including computational power on the Ethereum network, or converted to fiat currencies, such as the U.S. dollar, at rates determined on digital asset exchanges or in individual peer-to-peer transactions.
-Furthermore, by combining the recordkeeping system of the Ethereum
+The Ethereum network allows people to exchange tokens of value, referred to as "ether" or "ETH", which are recorded on a distributed public recordkeeping system or ledger known as a blockchain (the "Ethereum Blockchain"), and which can be used to pay for goods and services, including computational power on the Ethereum network, or converted to fiat currencies, such as the U.S. dollar, at rates determined on